Spocdoc/ace_mvc/bugs.md

     this can also address the missing controller problem -- where the view or template is specified but the controller isn't.

+# Client-side rendering

+  - when requesting a URL with a hash, the server won't see the hash and will send a different page. the client does nothing about this discrepancy

 # View

   - doesn't allow swapping out the template